-At over 150 ft in diameter the Buxton Dome was once the worlds largest unsupported dome and still is the largest in the UK.
-On entering, the sheer scale is awe inspiring with the light streaming through the glazed sections bathing areas inside with golden light that moves around with the sun.
+At over 150 feet in diameter, the Buxton Dome was once the worlds largest unsupported dome and is the largest in the UK.
+On entering, the sheer scale is awe inspiring.
+Light streams through glazed sections, bathing areas inside with golden light that moves around with the sun.

 Once inside, no visit is complete without going to the very centre of the room.
-The acoustics are quite extraordinary, simply having a normal conversation offers a unique experience.
+Acoustics are quite extraordinary, simply having a normal conversation offers a unique experience.

 The quote below is taken from visitbuxton.co.uk

 Once a magnificent 18th Century stable block built by the 5th Duke of Devonshire to house the horses and servants of the guests.
 It is now the new campus of the University of Derby in Buxton.